 Mr. Stevens is a director of the Corporation and a member of the Audit Committee since 2014.
 He currently acts as Corporate Director and consultant for different companies.
 Mr. Stevens has operating experience globally in the aerospace and defence sector.
 From 1976 to 1994, he worked for the Dowty Group, a leading British manufacturer of aircraft equipment.
 From 1994 to 1996, he was involved with Bowthorpe plc.
-From 1996 to 2000 he first acted as Managing Director and then Chief Operating Officer of Messier-Dowty.
+From 1996 to 2000 he first acted as Managing Director and then Chief Operating Officer of Messier-Dowty (now Safran Landing Systems).
 From 2001 to 2003, he served as Managing Director Defence Aerospace for Rolls Royce.
 Finally, from 2003 to 2012, he was a Board member of Cobham plc where he served variously as Group Managing Director, Aerospace Systems, Chief Operating Officer and Chief Executive Officer.
 This managerial experience, set out above, has provided Mr. Stevens with significant insight into financial issues encountered by companies conducting business within the aerospace sector.

-Mr. Stevens is a member of the Human Resources and Audit Committee of CAE Inc. and a director of De la Rue plc.
+Mr. Stevens is a member of the Human Resources and Chair of the Governance Committee of CAE Inc. and a member of the Human Resources Committee and Audit Committee of De Ia Rue plc.

-Mr. Stevens holds a Bachelor's Degree in Production Engineering from the Aston University, UK and is a fellow of the Royal Aeronautical Society.
+Mr. Stevens holds a Bachelor's Degree in Production Engineering from the Aston University, UK and is a fellow of the Royal Aeronautical Society and of the Institute the of Electrical Engineer's.
 He is a member of the Institute Production and Engineer.